Chatbots are replacing mobile apps as the key growth area for developers.

 Do your research!

 Finally, make sure you establish a platform for your message.
 This can be a Facebook page, a very simple website, or both.
-The reason a platform is important is that it will help you build your following, even prior to your launch.
+The reason a platform is important is that it will help you build your following, even prior to your chatbot launch.

 I recommend establishing your own platform on your own site, and using other outlets as a way to get your message out and drive people to your own site.